 The average EGFR before a cardiovascular event was significantly lower (eGFR 85ml / min / 1,73m2) in people who live in an event compared to those remained event-free (eGFR 94ml / min / 1,73m2).
 There was a clear relationship between baseline eGFR and incident cardiovascular disease events.
 Over five years of follow up, 2% of those with eGFR above 90 ml / min / 1,73m2 presented an event, rising to 4% of those with eGFR between 90 ml / min / 1,73m2, 11% of those with baseline eGFR between 30-60 ml / min / 1,73m2 and 21% of individuals with a line eGFR below 30 ml / min / 1,73m2.
 In the initial analysis, there was a strong relationship between the worsening of the baseline of the EGFR and the risk of cardiovascular disease, the incidence rate (IRR) increasing 1,00 in eGFR> 90 ml / min / 1,73m2 to 14.09 in eGFR <30ml / min / 1,73m2 .
 However, adjusting for age explained most of the relationship between EGFR and cardiovascular risk in eGFR levels above 30ml / min / 1,73m2.

-However, all levels of EGFR down 80ml / min / 1,73m2 were associated with an increased incidence of cardiovascular disease by approximately 30 40%.
-This finding remained essentially unchanged after adjustment for use of anti-HIV drugs associated with worsening renal function.
-Adjust for risk Framingham score - ten years to the risk of a cardiovascular event - explained some of the relations between the current eGFR and cardiovascular events, but not to the same extent that age alone.
+However, all eGRF levels below 80ml / min / 1,73m2 were associated with a higher incidence of cardiovascular disease from approximately 30 to 40%.
+This finding remained essentially unchanged after adjustment for anti-HIV drug use associated with worsening renal function.
+Adjusting for the Framingham Risk Score - ten years for risk of a cardiovascular event - explained some of the relationships between current eGFR and cardiovascular events, but not to the same extent as age alone.

 A more detailed analysis showed that people with higher scores risk of kidney disease in five years had a more than twofold increase more in its five-year risk of cardiovascular disease compared to individuals with a modest risk of medium-term kidney disease (RRI, 2,56, 95% CI, 2,22 95).
 The proportion of people with a cardiovascular event experienced a fatal cardiovascular event was strongly related to the current eGFR score, increasing from 4% for individuals with a current eGFR> 90 ml / min / 1,73m2 to 25% for those with a current eGFR <30ml / min / 1,73m2.

-"In a large contemporary cohort of HIV-infected individuals, we found a strong relationship between the confirmation of worsening renal function and impairment of CVD, the authors conclude.
-"Our findings highlight the need for an intensified monitoring of emerging countries, especially CVD in older individuals with low eGFR levels continuously."
+“In a large contemporary cohort of HIV-infected individuals, we observed a strong relationship between confirmation of worsening renal function and CVD impairment,” the authors conclude.
+"Our findings highlight the need for intensified control of emerging countries, particularly CVD in older individuals with continuously low eGFR levels."

 Reviewed by Mara Macedo